fjarri-attic/brain/documentation.rst

 and all of requests are being processed at once, and their results are returned from `commit()`_ as a list.

 This decreases the time database is locked by the transaction and increases the speed of remote operations (one XML RPC multicall is faster than several single calls).
 But, of course, this method is less convenient than the synchronous or implicit transaction.

-Example:
+**Arguments**: ``beginAsync()``

+**Example**:

  >>> id1 = conn.create({'name': 'Bob'})
  >>> conn.beginAsync()